Improve your writing skills with these tips.

 Get feedback on your work.
 Not just from other writers and editors, but from others in your company or industry.
 I love to get feedback from my product or technical colleagues on how I've explained security concepts to a consumer audience.

 “Where possible, push for constructive criticism from potential readers and customers as well,” Berger adds.
-“Ask them to explain what they liked—and what they did not—in your latest piece.”
+“Ask them to explain what they liked—and did not—in your latest piece.”

 Bonus: Writing Resources

 Here are some of the top tools you can use to make your content writing more effective:

 - Evernote: Collect and arrange clippings, articles, images, research—and anything else you can think of—from around the web.
 Perfect for writers who are research-driven and need a tool to organize their work